Protecting Your Space

 The fourth factor in shaping your environment is finding seclusion.
 It’s good to have a place where you stop every day and have quiet time for yourself.
 I don’t know how many people, both here and in Thailand, who say, “Well, all I have to do is just be very mindful of what I’m doing throughout the day, and that’s what the practice is really all about.”
 Your mind needs to have time to itself, where it’s not taking on other outside activities, other outside responsibilities.
 Otherwise, all it knows is the mind in the reaction to things outside.
 What you really want is to have time every day to get in touch with how the mind is reacting to itself.
 What conversations are going on in the mind?

-So look for some physical seclusion, along with what the Buddha calls mental seclusion—dropping your thoughts of the future, dropping your thoughts of the past, and just staying right here, with a minimum amount of internal chatter, just enough to get the mind to settle down.
+Look for some physical seclusion, along with what the Buddha calls mental seclusion—dropping your thoughts of the future, dropping your thoughts of the past, and just staying right here, with a minimum amount of internal chatter, just enough to get the mind to settle down.

 The sense of seclusion is also important in the way you go through the day, as you interact with other people.
 As we were saying today, it’s often good to be able to step back just a little bit, so that you’re not totally sucked into the society around you.
 Have the attitude of being an anthropologist, studying, “Oh, this is the way human beings are this time in history, at this spot, in this society.”
-And be aware of the times when their values begin to creep into you.
+Be aware of the times when their values begin to creep into you.
 Because it is subtle, the influence that people have on one another: the values you pick up, your idea of what’s important, and what’s not important.

 You can see this in the media.
-The kinds of questions that get raised are generally not the really important questions.
+The kinds of questions that get raised are not the really important questions.
 They’re diversionary.
 The big question in life, which never gets addressed in the media, is: Why is it that everyone wants happiness, but people are doing so many things that create suffering?
-And particularly, why are you doing things that create suffering?
+In particular, why are you doing things that create suffering?
 That’s the question you always want to keep foremost, and that’s usually a question that most people don’t ask.
 You require some space around your mind, so that you can keep that question uppermost in your mind.

 This relates to the fifth factor that influences your environment, which is making sure that your views are right.
 In other words, you do have conviction that your actions matter, that they do make a difference.
 Your experience of the present moment is something that’s shaped by things you’ve done in the past, but also things you’re doing right now.
 And you do have freedom of choice.

 The Buddha never tried to prove that freedom, but he did say that if you don’t believe that, there’s no reason to practice.
 If you can’t take that as a working hypothesis, you’ll get nowhere.
 The bewilderment that comes from pain and suffering just stays bewildered.
-And he says if you don’t believe you have the power to make these decisions, you’re left without protection.
+He says if you don’t believe you have the power to make these decisions, you’re left without protection.
 Because this is your protection right now: the fact that you can change the way you focus on things, you can change the way you interpret things, you can change the questions that you regard as important.
 There are potentials for pain, there are potentials for pleasure right now, and you have the freedom to choose which ones you’re going to cultivate and amplify.
 You want to make the most of that opportunity.

 I remember a meditator who was following a meditation method in which he was advised not to do anything at all—just know what was there and just be with whatever came up.
 He had been a meditator for several years, and nothing bad had ever really come up.
 But then suddenly, on a very long retreat, some really scary stuff started coming up in his mind.
 He had been indoctrinated enough to believe that he should just be with whatever came up, but it was making him paranoid.
-And no matter how much the teachers told him to step back, relax, don’t push things so hard, he felt that they were now lying to him.
+No matter how much the teachers told him to step back, relax, don’t push things so hard, he felt that they were now lying to him.
 He had been taught that you just have to be with whatever comes up, and not do anything, and that, somehow, is going to give rise to insight.

 Well, that’s not the case at all.
 That’s leaving you unprotected.
 Your basic assumption has to be that you are shaping your experience out of the raw materials from your past actions, and you can learn how to do that skillfully.
 That’s the beginning of right view: that you can do that, that you can develop those skills.